shchau2/Linked-Page-Search-Chrome-Extension/README.md

 6. Use case: https://xuanji.appspot.com/isicp/index.html

 Note:
-1) If the search tab is idle for long time, Chrome may close the communication port between the tab and the background script, making the tab unresponsive to button click.
+1) If the search tab is idle for long time, Chrome may close the communication port between the tab and the background script, making the tab unresponsive to button clicks.
-Repeat step 3 to start a new tab, no need to build index again if the index is already built.
+You can start a new tab to continue searching without building the index again if the index is already built.

-2) All scraped files and built index is stored in server/documents folder.
+2) All scraped files and built indexes are stored in server/documents folder.